Elembio/AvidityManuscript2023/README.md

 ## Figure-4

-Figure 4: The mismatch percentage of AVITI and NovaSeq reads before and after homopolymers of length 12 or greater.
+Figure 4: The mismatch percentage of AVITI, NovaSeq 6000, and NextSeq 2000 reads before and after homopolymers of length 12 or greater.

 A BED file provided by NIST genome-stratifications v3.0, containing 673,650 homopolymers of length greater than 11 was used to define the regions of interest for the homopolymer analysis (s3://giab/release/genome-stratifications/v3.0/GRCh38/LowComplexity/GRCh38_SimpleRepeat_homopolymer_gt11_slop5.bed.gz).
 Reads that overlapped these BED intervals (using samtools view -L and adjusting for the slop5) were selected for accuracy analysis.
 Reads with any of the following flags set were discarded (secondary, supplementary, unmapped or reads with mapping quality of 0).
 Reads were oriented in the 5’ -> 3’ direction, and split into 3 segments, preceding the homopolymer, overlapping the homopolymer, and following the homopolymer.
 The mismatch rate for each read-segment was computed, excluding N-calls, softclipped bases and indels.
 For example, if a 150 bp read (aligned on the forward strand) contains a homopolymer in positions 100-120, then the first 99 cycles were used to compute the error rate prior to the homopolymer, and the last 30 cycles were used to compute the error rate following the homopolymer.
 Reads were discarded if either the sequence preceding or following the homopolymer was less than 5bp in length.
 All reads were then stacked into a matrix, according to their positional offset relative to the homopolymer, and error rate per pos-offset was computed.

 The average error rate was computed for avidity sequencing runs and for publicly available data from multiple SBS instruments, for comparison.
 The differences of mismatch percentages, across all BED intervals, between AVITI™ and NovaSeq were plotted in a histogram and examples showing various percentiles within the distribution were chosen for display via IGV.

-Publicly available data sets for HiSeq and NovaSeq were obtained from the Google Brain Public Data repository on Google Cloud and from the PrecisionFDA Truth Challenge 2 data repository[41, 42].
+Publicly available data sets for NovaSeq were obtained from the Google Brain Public Data repository on Google Cloud [42].
+Publicly available NextSeq 2000 data was obtained from Illumina demo data on BaseSpace [43].

 The *.interval-error.tsv and *.offset-error.tsv files can be found in the below directory: https://github.com/Elembio/AvidityManuscript2023/tree/main/data/homopolymer-error/GRCh38_SimpleRepeat_homopolymer_gt11_slop5